RAF Keevil

 Royal Air Force Keevil or more simply RAF Keevil is a former Royal Air Force station, now controlled by the Army Air Corps.
 It lies between the villages of Keevil and Steeple Ashton, about 4 mi east of the town of Trowbridge, in Wiltshire, England.

 The airfield was built on a site previously earmarked for the purpose in the mid-1930s.
 With three long concrete runways, the airfield was used by the Royal Air Force and the United States Army Air Forces Eighth and Ninth Air Forces.

-Although no longer a RAF station and now known as Keevil Airfield, it is maintained for military use and used for training purposes, predominantly by aircraft from RAF Brize Norton and Joint Aviation Command.
+Although no longer an RAF station and now known as Keevil Airfield, it is maintained for military use and used for training purposes, predominantly by aircraft from RAF Brize Norton and Joint Aviation Command.

 History

 Spitfire assembly

 After air raids in 1940 on the Supermarine Spitfire production plants near Southampton, the Trowbridge area was one of several chosen for dispersal of production.
 At first parts were made, and later complete aircraft after completion of a purpose-built factory at Bradley Road, Trowbridge.
 Fuselages and wings were taken on Queen Mary trailers to an assembly shed on the edge of the airfield near Steeple Ashton village, then flown out by the Air Transport Auxiliary.